tstout/sys-loader/README.md

 Note: there is a branch _rm-java-code_ where I have attempted to configure log4j2 with clojure code to remove this java dependency.
-This currently does not work, and I'm putting it on hold for now. log4j tries hard to confound being configured by anything other than xml files.
+This currently does not work, and I'm putting it on hold for now. log4j tries hard to confound a jdbc adapter being configured by anything other than xml files and java code.
 Apps having sys-loader as a dependency will need to execute
 ```bash
 clojure -X:deps prep
 ```